 My doppelganger showed me how to sneak out of the base undetected, and I returned to my simulation.

 Feeling like a passenger trapped in a car with a drunk driver… Helplessly watching the events hurdle towards the inevitable.

-I'd spend nights wide awake, watching my wife and sons sleep.
+I'd spend nights awake, watching my wife and sons sleep.
 It's a terrible feeling, to have your future expire before it even starts.

 We think that the rich and the powerful are behind the steering wheel, when reality is much more frightening - there is no steering wheel, our civilization runs on autopilot, and all we can do is pray it doesn’t drive us into a wall.